civictechdc/us-congress-pizza-flag-tracker/retro.md

 - What would you do differently next time (process)
 - What would you like to do next time? (task)

+# Sept 8
+- How do you feel?
+  -
+- What did you like?
+  - Got feedback on my code. - RM
+- What would you do differently next time (process)
+- What would you like to do next time? (task)
+  - More coding - RK

 # Sept 1

 - How do you feel?